Greengage: Description

-History and etymology
+Taxonomy

 Greengage fruit originated in the Middle East.
-Although "Green Gages" were previously thought to have been first imported into England from France in 1724 by Sir William Gage, 7th Baronet, though a greengage seed was found embedded in a 15th-century building in Hereford.
-Supposedly, the labels identifying the French plum trees were lost in transit to Gage's home at Hengrave Hall, near Bury St Edmunds More recent research indicates that it was a cousin and namesake Sir William Gage, 2nd Baronet of Hengrave who was responsible for introducing the greengage to England.
-Soon after, greengages were cultivated in the American colonies, even being grown on the plantations of American presidents George Washington (1732–1799) and Thomas Jefferson (1743–1826).
-However, their cultivation in North America has declined significantly since the 18th century.
+Though "Green Gages" were previously thought to have been first imported into England from France in 1724 by Sir William Gage, 7th Baronet, a greengage seed was found embedded in a 15th-century building in Hereford.
+Supposedly, the labels identifying the French plum trees were lost in transit to Gage's home at Hengrave Hall, near Bury St Edmunds.
+More recent research indicates that it was a cousin and namesake Sir William Gage, 2nd Baronet of Hengrave who was responsible for introducing the greengage to England.

 The name Reine Claude (French for "Queen Claude"), by which they are known in France, is in honour of the French queen Claude (1499–1524), Duchess of Brittany.
 A greengage is also called la bonne reine (French for "the good Queen") in France.

+Although the Oxford English Dictionary regards "gage" and "greengage" as synonyms, not all gages are green, and some horticulturists make a distinction between the two words, with greengages as a variety of the gages, as Prunus domestica subsp. italica var. claudiana.